WorldGame-Tool/GraphFPN-Graph-Feature-Pyramid-Network-for-Object-Detection/README.md

 ~~~
 sh train.sh
 ~~~
-get the result of CGL-1 in graphFPN, however, you should add other components from graph-FPN-main.zip to run the complete GraphFPN.
+get the result of Contextual Graph Layers (CGL-1) in graphFPN, however, you should add other components from graph-FPN-main.zip to run the complete GraphFPN.
+Note that, based on the code of graph-mmdet.zip, you can easily construct the complete graph-fpn strcuture.
+Please reference the code of graph-FPN-main.zip.